libigl/libigl/tutorial/tutorial.md

  $\left.z\right|_{\partial{S}} = z_{bc}$

-In the discrete setting, this begins with the linear system:
+In the discrete setting, the linear system can be written as:

  $\mathbf{L} \mathbf{z} = \mathbf{0}$